Ma Jiajue incident: Legacy

 In 2004, Xinhua stated: "The murder case has attracted nationwide attention, with experts and ordinary people heatedly discussing how a college student could choose to kill his young schoolmates."

+Journalists Wu Qi and Cheng Yifeng of Sanlian Lifeweek wrote a report on Ma's profile entitled "The Three Worlds of Ma Jiajue" ("马加爵的三重世界").

 Between 29 March and 8 April 2004, Ma's family travelled through China to visit victims' homes and personally apologise to their families for the actions of Ma Jiajue, and pay their respects at the grave sites.
 All four families accepted the apologies, with the Tang family politely declining an offer of kou tou, but accepting a written apology letter during the visit.

+Yunnan University hired additional mental health counselors and held a series of lectures on mental health and interpersonal relationships.
+In the 2004 autumn semester, the university conducted its first mental health survey for freshmen.